ftauth/ftauth/README.md

 # FTAuth [![codecov](https://codecov.io/gh/ftauth/ftauth/branch/main/graph/badge.svg?token=G9KXI1UAGB)](https://codecov.io/gh/ftauth/ftauth)
 FTAuth (Fault-Tolerant Auth) is a secure, lightweight OAuth 2.1 server, written in Go.

+> Note: This project is still in development and should not be used in production.

 ## Quick Start
 Run the following command to create a local instance of FTAuth: